ryl/cybr406-spring2019/notes/heroku-project-setup.md

 ## Step 2

-Name you app using using the same pattern as your UNK email, followed by the homework name.
+Name your app using the same pattern as your UNK email, followed by the homework name.
 For example, `lowryrs-homework1`.

 <img src="../images/heroku-setup-2.png"/>